grahamt0/weather_app/README.md

 # weather_app

-//this app displays the current weather data at the user's location
+// this app displays the current weather data for the user's location